niklassandhu/ids-evaluation-framework/README.md

 make format     # Format code
 ```

+# Additional Information

 ## BibTeX entry
 Please cite this project using the following bibtex entry: <br>
 [![Generic badge](https://img.shields.io/badge/Peer%20Reviewed-No-red.svg)](https://shields.io/)
 ```bibtex
 @inproceedings{}
 ```

+## Creating Issues

+If you find any bugs, bad patterns, performance issues, etc. do not hesitate to open an issue. <br>
+Any new features which should be part of the evaluation has to be underlined by peer-reviewed publications.
+This counts for new examples as well.
+All examples are reproduced publications except baseline models. <br>

 ## License

 See [LICENSE](LICENSE) for details.